 At Mate Fertility, we do not offer long-term Sperm Freezing and Storage.
 We will refer you to a local Sperm Bank for long-term storage and freezing.
 There are certain circumstances where we will store your sperm (i.e., if you are in the Army and getting deployed, and your partner will be starting treatment while you are away).

 We will perform a semen analysis prior to any treatment and will store your sperm for short periods of time while undergoing treatment if necessary.

-sperm is stored at-196˚in liquid nitrogen. frozen sperm has a very long shelf life and can be thawed and successfully used in fertility treatments decades later. babies born from frozen sperm are not at increased risk for disorders.
+Sperm is stored at-196˚in liquid nitrogen.
+Frozen sperm has a very long shelf life and can be thawed and successfully used in fertility treatments decades later.
+Babies born from frozen sperm are not at an increased risk for disorders.

-almost half of all cases of infertility have male factors, including sperm disorders that may prevent natural conception from occurring. we can treat severe male infertility, a low sperm count or total absence of sperm (azoospermia), with an advanced ivf treatment called intracytoplasmic sperm injection. after your sperm is analyzed in the lab, we may freeze samples for later use. during ivf, a thawed sample provides your provider access to viable sperm samples.
+One-third of all cases of infertility are because of the sperm, including sperm disorders that may prevent natural conception from occurring.
+We can treat severe male infertility, a low sperm count, or the total absence of sperm (azoospermia) with an advanced IVF treatment called Intracytoplasmic Sperm Injection.
+After your sperm is analyzed in the lab, we can send your sperm to a sperm bank to freeze samples for later use.